JavaScript Avatar Library

-The library is written in TypeScript / JavaScript and can be used in the browser and also in Node.js.
+The library is written in TypeScript / JavaScript and can be used in the browser and also in Node.js (version 18 or higher).
 In other environments you may be interested in the HTTP API or the CLI.

 The library is a pure ESM package.
 Sindre Sorhus has written a great help page if you are new to ESM packages.